mint42/libft/README.md

 ## GETTING STARTED

 To set up this project, run `git clone https://github.com/mint42/libft` in the folder of your choosing.

-### BASIC COMPILATION
 Then run the `make` command in the root of the repository.
 The Makefile will build the libft.a file which can be linked to a test main or project.
 All of the necessary public include files are symlinked at compile time to the `includes` folder at the root of the repository for ease of linking.

 ### MODULAR COMPILATION

 By default, libft will compile all modules into a single `.a` file.
-To request that only certain modules be compiled, set up a file named `libft_mods.mk` in your repository's parent directory.
+To request that only certain modules be compiled, before running the `make` command, set up a file named `libft_mods.mk` in your repository's parent directory.
 This file should contain one variable named `MODS` which is a list of the requested modules.
-The libft's Makefile will handle its own dependencies, so no need to include anything in this file that a project does not explicitly need.
-If you're unfamiliar with makefile format, feel free to use this template and comment out what you don't need:
+The libft's Makefile will handle its own dependencies, so no need to include any module that a project does not explicitly need.
+If you're unfamiliar with Makefile format, feel free to use this template and comment out what you don't need:

 ```
 # Makefile comment